rdz-oss/BattyBirdNET-Pi/README.md

 ### Making the system available online

 * You should activate https by adding an URL with https:// prefix to 'Tools - Settings - Advanced Settings - Custom URL'
-* You can set up a Domain name, if you own one (you need to set the DNS information with your domain provider correctly), or use an URL from a DynDNS service.
+* You can set up a Domain name, if you own one (you need to point your domain's A/AAAA DNS records at your Pi), or use an URL from a DynDNS service.
 Follow their instructions.
 * Set complex passwords for the Webinterface as well as the underlying Linux system/user
 * Setup a firewall e.g. using ufw, allowing only https and if you want ssh